Wang-Haoxiao/AdaFSNet/Readme.md

-This is code for the paper
+This is code for our paper
 AdaFSNet: Time Series Classification Based on Convolutional Network with a Adaptive and Effective Kernel Size Configuration